IBM/kubernetes-must-gather/README.md

    ```
    VERSION="20250528001"
    ```
-1. Set the namespace to push the image to:
+1. Set the namespace to push the image to (make sure this namespace exists):
    ```
    NAMESPACE="customimages"
    ```